-Introduces basic, intermediate, and advanced wordprocessing operations.
-Create, format, and revise documents from simple memos to a report incorporating graphics, charts, and tables.
-Offered in 1-credit modules.
+This course introduces basic, intermediate, and advanced word processing operations.
+In this course, students will create, format, and revise documents from memos to reports.
+Students will incorporate graphics, charts, and tables to enhance their word processing documents for use in the business environment.

+This course is offered in 1-credit modules.

+Module Info
-Module A (1cr): Prerequisite: IT 118 or permission of instructor

-Module B (1cr): Prerequisite: Successful completion of

-Module A or permission of instructor
+Module A (1cr) Module B (1cr): Prerequisite: Successful completion of IT 130A or permission of instructor Module C (1cr): Prerequisite: Successful completion of IT 130B or permission of instructor

-Module C (1cr): Prerequisite: Successful completion of

-Module B or permission of instructor
+Credits 1.0-3.0

-Semester Offered Fall Spr
+Semester Offered Fall Spring

 Fees

 See fee schedule for exam fees.